-The film “Green” documents deforestation and orangutan extinction in the Indonesian rainforest.
-It is a silent film (without narration) presenting the treasures of rainforest biodiversity and the devastating impacts of logging and land clearing for palm oil plantations.
+The film “Green” documents deforestation, palm oil, and orangutan extinction in the Indonesian rainforest.
+It is a silent film (without narration) presenting the treasures of forest biodiversity and the devastating impacts of logging and land clearing for palm oil plantations.

-Marooned in shrinking forests, Bornean orangutans hang on as disaster looms
+Marooned in palm oil destroyed forests, Bornean orangutans hang on as disaster looms

 By Apoorva Joshi, Published in Mongabay.com

 The great apes are among some of the most endangered species on Earth, the targets of poachers and the victims of deforestation.
 However, from time-to-time there comes news of hope.
 A study published recently in Oryx describes the dire situation faced by Bornean orangutans, as well as an ambitious project to help save them.

 The world’s third largest island, Borneo is shared by three different countries.
 The largest portion, Kalimantan, belongs to Indonesia.
 The rest is home to two Malaysian states—Sarawak and Sabah—and the entire tiny country of Brunei.
 The island is home to the Bornean orangutan (Pongo pygmaeus), which is listed as Endangered by the IUCN.
 It is one of the world’s two orangutan species, with the other being the Sumatran orangutan (Pongo abelii), which is considered Critically Endangered.
 The word “orangutan” itself comes from Malay and Indonesian words meaning “person of the forest.”

 STORY: Palm Oil and Orangutans – The Oily Truth & What We Can Do